How many people have gone hiking at night?

 If you have a bright marker, it can be used to draw on a tree.
 Don’t worry, this comes off after a while so the tree is cool.
 If you want to cut a marking you’ll see when crossing it like an X, your name, etc. This will work too.
 Anything you can do to mark your crossing.

 This helps you but it also helps those trying to find you if you’re lost.
 When they have markings to use, tracking you down becomes much easier should you need to be rescued.

-Honestly, if you’re hiking at night, you’re more than likely not in the best situations.
+Honestly, if you’re night hiking, you’re more than likely not in the best situations.
 This is why it is only advisable under certain circumstances, especially if you’re alone.
 When you’re hiking at night alone, you’re ultimately taking your life into your own hands and risking far too much to move around in nature.

 While tempting fate may be how you get your thrills, the majority of people do not.
 However, if you’re hiking alone you’re already risking a lot during the daytime period.
 You have to be careful far more than you’d need to be while with someone.
 This is why it is always best to hike with another person or at the very least, tell people where you’ll be.

 It is best to steer clear of places like open fields where many animals can see you.
 Only travel alone in only the most needed situations.
 If you’re meeting up with people in the middle of nowhere, always be sure to know how to get there.
 It’s possible you’ll hear noises or see lighting that can help you find them.

 Ideally, you do not need to go too far when with a team.
 It is always best to only go as far as your team or friends can see you or signal you.
 The only reason needed to split from a group is to get help for someone who is injured and cannot move.
 In this case, the place you’ll go is to get help but you will need to feel confident you cannot get it while waiting for someone to find you.